Black Sunday (novel): Plot

-Michael Lander is a pilot who flies the Aldrich Blimp over NFL football games to film them for network television.
-He is also, secretly, deranged by years of torture as a prisoner of war in Vietnam, a bitter court martial on his return and a failed marriage.
+Michael Lander is a pilot who flies the Aldrich Blimp over NFL football games to cover them for network television.
+He is also secretly deranged by years of torture as a prisoner of war in Vietnam, a bitter court martial on his return, and a failed marriage.
 He longs to commit suicide and to take with him as many as possible of the cheerful, carefree American civilians he sees from his blimp each weekend.

 Lander conspires with Dahlia Iyad, an operative from the Palestinian terrorist group Black September, to launch a suicide attack using a bomb composed of plastique and a quarter million flechettes, housed on the underside of the gondola of the blimp, which they will detonate over Tulane Stadium during a Super Bowl between the Miami Dolphins and the Washington Redskins.
 Dahlia and Black September, in turn, intend the attack as a wake-up call for the American people, to turn their attention and the world's to the plight of the Palestinians.

 American and Israeli intelligence, led by Mossad agent David Kabakov and FBI agent Sam Corley, race to prevent the catastrophe.
 They piece together the path of the explosives into the country, and Dahlia's own movements.

-In a spectacular conclusion, the bomb-carrying blimp is chased by helicopters as it approaches the packed stadium.
-The blimp manages to crash into the stadium, causing mass panic and destruction, but Kabakov's helicopter manages to pull the blimp out of the packed stadium just seconds before the weapon detonates.
+In the novel's conclusion, the bomb-carrying blimp is chased by helicopters as it approaches the packed stadium.
+The blimp manages to crash into the stadium, causing mass panic and destruction, but Kabakov's helicopter manages to pull the blimp out of the packed stadium just seconds before the weapon detonates over the Mississippi River.
 The explosion kills hundreds, including Kabakov, but thanks to their efforts they manage to prevent the death of tens of thousands more people.